rsocket/rsocket-rpc-java/docs/get-started.md

 In this section we are going to learn the essential of RSocket-RPC and its implementation in Java

 ## Introduction
 RSocket RPC is an easy to use RPC layer that sits on top of [RSocket](http://rsocket.io).
 RSocket is a binary protocol for use on byte stream transports such as TCP, WebSockets, and [Aeron](https://github.com/real-logic/aeron).
-RSocket RPC is able to leverage RSockets unique features allowing you develop complex realtime, streaming applications without needing Kafka, Spark, etc. It is completely non-blocking and reactive making it responsive and high performance.
+RSocket RPC is able to leverage RSocket’s unique features allowing you develop complex realtime, streaming applications without needing Kafka, Spark, etc. It is completely non-blocking and reactive making it responsive and high performance.

 ### Protobuf
-RSocket RPC use [Protobuf 3](https://developers.google.com/protocol-buffers/docs/proto3) as its IDL.
+RSocket RPC uses [Protobuf 3](https://developers.google.com/protocol-buffers/docs/proto3) as its IDL.
 Protobuf works well with RSocket because they are both binary.
 Using Protobuf makes it easy to switch from gRPC.
 You only need to replace the gRPC compiler with the RSocket RPC compiler to start using RSocket RPC.

 ### Full Duplex
-RSocket RPC is built with a full duplex protocol- RSocket.
+RSocket RPC is built with a full duplex protocol RSocket.
 An application that initiates a connection (traditionally a client) can actually serve requests from the application it is connecting with (traditionally the server).
 In other words a client can connect to a server, and the server can call a RSocket RPC service located on the client.
 The server does not have to wait for the client to initiate a call, only the connection is necessary.

 ### Reactive Streams Compatible
-RSocket RPC's Java implementation is built using a Reactive Streams compliant library [Reactor-core](https://github.com/reactor/reactor-core).
-RSocket RPC generated code returns either a Flux which is a stream of many, or a Mono which is a stream of one.
-RSocket RPC is compatible with any [Reactive Streams](http://www.reactive-streams.org/) implementation including RXJava 2, and Akka Streams.
+RSocket RPC's Java implementation is built using a [Reactive Streams](http://www.reactive-streams.org/) compliant library, [Reactor-core](https://github.com/reactor/reactor-core).
+RSocket RPC generated code returns either a Flux, which is a stream of many, or a Mono, which is a stream of one.
+RSocket RPC is compatible with any Reactive Streams implementation including RXJava 2 and Akka Streams.

 ### Back-pressure
-RSocket RPC respects both RSocket and Reactive Stream back-pressure.
-Back-pressure is where the consumer of a stream sends stream's producer a message indicating how many messages it can handle.
-This makes RSocket RPC services very reliable, and  not be overwhelmed with demand.
+RSocket RPC respects both RSocket and Reactive Streams back-pressure.
+Back-pressure is where the consumer of a stream sends the stream's producer a message indicating how many messages it can handle.
+This makes RSocket RPC services very reliable, and not overwhelmed with demand.

 ## Interaction Models
 RSocket RPC has five interaction models.
 They are modeled using a Protobuf 3 IDL.
 This section details the interaction models, and gives an example Protobuf IDL definition.
 The interaction models are request/response, request/stream, fire-and-forget, streaming request/one response, and streaming request/streaming response.

 ### Request / Response
-Request response is analogous to a HTTP Rest call.
-A major difference is because this is non-blocking the caller can wait for the response for a long time without blocking other requests on the same connection.
+Request-response is analogous to a HTTP Rest call.
+A major difference is that because this is non-blocking the caller can wait for the response for a long time without blocking other requests on the same connection.

 #### Protobuf
 ```